OpenINF/openinf.github.io/README.md

 license file(s) for that directory's source code and/or content.
 The code and content files themselves also contain licensing and authorship metadata.

-The repository's source code is permissively licensed under either MIT, Apache 2.0, or Blue Oak 1.0.0.
-The IDK reference documentation content uses the CC BY-NC-SA 4.0 license, and the collection of documents comprising our style guide handbook uses the CC BY-SA 4.0 license.
+Most of the repository's source code is permissively licensed under MIT, Apache 2.0, or Blue Oak 1.0.0.
+The IDK reference documentation content uses the CC BY-NC-SA 4.0 license, while the embedded source code snippets and examples use the public domain equivalent 0BSD license.
+The collection of documents comprising our style guide handbook uses the CC BY-SA 4.0 license.

 <br /><br />